Oh, lead magnets. Those feisty little things.

 And sure, that’s technically a possibility.

-But much more likely, a case study that details the how will help them see how you think, and they’ll realize that a strategy isn’t one-size-fits-all.
+But much more likely, a case study that details the how will help your readers see how you think, and they’ll realize that a strategy isn’t one-size-fits-all.
 And that’s when they’ll be knocking down your door to work with you directly.

 9. Free consultation